jonhenrikaavitsland/xp-potion/src/pages/news/can-you-guess-the-boost.md

 title: Can you guess the boost
 heading: "Can you guess the boost?: XP Potion launches mystery flavor challenge"
 date: 2025-09-15
+excerpt: Not all potions reveal their secrets.
+Enter XP Potion – Mystery Boost, our brand-new limited-edition...
 image:
   url:
   alt: